Crito: Summary

-Socrates' arguments

-After hearing Crito's arguments, Socrates asks to be allowed to respond with a discussion of related, open-ended issues, to which Crito may not respond.
-As Socrates continues with his arguments, Crito only affirms Socrates' words.
+After hearing Crito's arguments, Socrates asks to be allowed to respond with a discussion of related, open-ended issues.
 Socrates first says the opinions of the educated should be taken into consideration and that the opinions of those with subjective biases or beliefs may be disregarded.
 Likewise, the popularity of an opinion does not make it valid.
 Socrates uses the analogy of an athlete listening to his physician rather than his supporters because the physician's knowledge makes his opinion more valuable.
 According to Socrates, damage to the soul in the form of injustice makes life worthless for a philosopher in the same way life for a person who has injured himself out of incompetence is pointless.
 A person's goal should be to live a virtuous and just life rather than a long one, thus escape from the prison would rely on a discussion on justice.
 Socrates disregards Crito's fears of a damaged reputation and his children's futures, which are irrelevant to him.
 He compares such motivations to a person who sentences someone to death and then regrets the action.
 Socrates then says Crito and his friends should know better because they have shared the same principles for a long time and that abandoning them at their age would be childish.
 To wrong the state, even in reaction to an injustice, would be an injustice.

-Laws and justice

-Socrates then points out the question would then be whether he should harm someone or ignore a just obligation.
-To solve this question, he creates a personification of the Laws of Athens and speaks through its point of view, which is to defend the state and its decision against Socrates.

-According to Socrates, the Laws would argue a state cannot exist without respect for its rules.
-They would criticize Socrates for believing he and every other citizen had the right to ignore court judgments because chaos could ensue.
-Thus, Socrates could refute this particular instance as an unjust decision of the law, while maintaining that the law itself is just and should be obeyed.
-Socrates could justify his disobeying this legal ruling as just on these grounds.
-This argument, which mirrors Martin Luther King’s argument on unjust laws, is perhaps the best answer to the form of social contract theory that Socrates puts forward.
-However, Crito is never allowed to make this argument because Socrates cuts him off.